-Titus at the Massacre at Jerusalem is a typical example of Poerson's style, which was 'inspired by the classics and antiquity'.
-If we compare the present work to Caesar Crowned by Fame, see figure 1, we can see that both works exhibit feature thick swirling drapery, taut muscular bodies and clear, theatrical gestures.
+Titus at the Massacre at Jerusalem is a typical example of Poerson's style, which was 'inspired by the classics and antiquity'.1 If we compare the present work to Caesar Crowned by Fame, (Kunsthistorisches Museum, Vienna) we can see that both works exhibit feature thick swirling drapery, taut muscular bodies and clear, theatrical gestures.
 The way in which Poerson has captured the drama of the moment is characteristic of his best work.

 This magnificent tapestry once belonged in the celebrated Demidov Collection.
 As Simon Jervis notes 'The name "Demidov" conjures up images of enormous wealth' and it was these riches that enabled successive generations of the family to build up one of the greatest art collections in Europe.2 The most noted collectors in the family were Nikolai Demidov (1724-1789) and his son, Prince Anatole Demidov (1812-1870).
-The differing tastes of the family members resulted in a collection that
+The differing tastes of the family members resulted in a collection that encompassed all manner of artistic objects and styles and the collection was housed in a fourteen room museum in the Villa San Donato, in Tuscany.
+This museum, and Anatole's taste in particular, were much celebrated, one contemporary journal remarking 'Since this foreign nobleman has come to live in our country he has formed a gallery that promises to become one of the most remarkable of our times.'3 Francis Haskell states that Anatole's collection reveals him to have been 'a man of intelligence and curiosity whose love of art was genuine andwell-informed'.4 When the present tapestry was sold in 1880, three further tapestries from the same set were also sold and these now reside in the Louvre, Paris.